vidar808/Chess-UCI-Server/README.md

 2.	base_log_dir: Specifies the directory where log files will be stored.
 Provide the desired path for storing the log files.
 3.	display_uci_communication: Set it to true to display the UCI communication between clients and chess engines in real-time on the console.
 Set it to false to disable this feature.
 4.	enable_trusted_sources: Set it to true to enforce access restrictions based on the trusted sources list.
 Only client IPs specified in the trusted_sources array will be allowed to connect to the server.
 Set it to false to disable this feature.
-5.	enable_auto_trust: Set it to true to automatically add client IP addresses to the trusted sources list when they send the "uci" command.
+5.	enable_auto_trust: Set it to true to automatically add client IP addresses to the trusted sources list in config.json when they send the "uci" command during initialization.
 Set it to false to disable this feature.
 6.	enable_server_log: Set it to true to generate a log file named "server.log" that captures server events and exceptions.
 Set it to false to disable server logging.
 7.	enable_uci_log: Set it to true to generate separate log files for each chess engine, capturing the UCI communication between clients and engines.
 Set it to false to disable UCI logging.
 8.	detailed_log_verbosity: Set it to true to include detailed information in the logs, such as UCI commands and responses.
 Set it to false to log only basic information.